SirJson/pkgb/README.md

 - `-h`: Show help

 ### Actions

+> NOTE: Depending on your package manager the more advanced features are not available

 - `add`: Allows installing one or more packages from a list of available packages.
 - `del`: Allows removing one or more packages from a list of installed packages.